LOWZIHONG/HTML/Readme.md

 - User is redirected to a form page where he/she fills up a simple form that get basic information like name and email and a message box.
 - User forgets to key the email, gets prompted by the input validation i coded into the form page.
 Where by it is required to give the user name & their email in order to submit their response.

-Cross browser
+  2.Cross browser

-- At the start i faced issue with cross browser compatibility when my external css doesnt load to chrome but i have since rectify it and my project is able to run on IE,Chrome.
+- At the start i faced issue with cross browser compatibility when my external css doesnt load to chrome but i have since rectify it and my project is able to run on IE,Chrome and firfox the main three browser i used to test my website responsivesness.

+3. Mobile view

+- In terms of responsiveness the website is fully responsive, while some of the pages i struggle with getting the content to conform to the mobile view i still manage to make it easier for user to view.

 ## Credits